-ENJOY A HOLIDAY IN THIS TRADITIONAL FISHING VILLAGE ON THE SOUTH COAST OF CORNWALL
+ENJOY A VISIT TO THIS TRADITIONAL FISHING VILLAGE ON THE SOUTH COAST OF CORNWALL

 Mevagissey is a traditional Cornish fishing village located on the South Cornish Coast and on the South West Coast Path.
 Mevagissey is approximately 8 kilometres south of St Austell and 12 kilometres from Portloe.